What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 Quantity Surveyors are also recognised by the Australian Tax Office (ATO) as one of the few expert professionals qualified to compile tax depreciation schedules for both residential and commercial property investors who want to claim depreciation deductions.

-Quantity surveyors, who are proficient depreciation experts, are an invaluable asset when maximising your return on your property investment.
+Quantity surveyors, who are proficient depreciation experts, are invaluable assets when maximising the return on your property investment.

 How?
 By assessing the depreciable assets on a rental property, including the building and the fixtures and fittings that make up a rental property.